roydejong/Enlighten/docs/quickstart.rst

 .. code-block:: php

+    <?php

     $app->get('/users/view/$id', function ($id) {
         echo "You asked to GET a user with ID $id";
     });

-**Use the Scope**
+**Use the Context**

-There's a lot of power hidden under the hood.
+There's a lot of power hidden under the hood in the form of the `application context`_.
 For example, you can manipulate the entire request or read out posted data.

+.. _`application context`: application.html#context

-Enlighten supplies this information to your target functions by using dependency injection.
-For example:
+Enlighten supplies this information to the target functions in your routes by using *dependency injection*.

 .. code-block:: php

+    <?php

     $app->get('/hello/$name', function (Request $request, $name, Response $response) {
         // Read a posted value